adjsz/py-calendar/README.md

 # py-calendar

-py-calendar is a simple CLI tool made for displaying the current date and the current calendar of the month
+py-calendar is a simple CLI tool made for displaying the current date and the current calendar of the month.

 # Installation